Bhutanise People Showing Their Traditional Dance

 AccommodationHotel

-MealsBreakfast Included
+MealsBreakfast

 The third day will be remembered as the most exciting day of your life.
-Let’s get up for some adrenaline rush because it’s time for the biggest adventure of your lifetime: Mount Everest, the highest mountain in the world.
+Let's get up for an adrenaline rush because it's time for the biggest adventure of your lifetime: Mount Everest, the highest mountain in the world.

-After exploring, you will have breakfast at the hotel.
+After exploring, you will have breakfast at the Hotel.
 You will have a free day.

 AnyConv.com Mount Everest Base Camp Hel